schucda/Learning_Leadership/IT_Operating_Model/CEB_New_IT_Operating_Model.md

   * API's and Selfserivce capabilites are not just for IT.
 Find ways to share this information with business and get the capabilites as close to where value is added as possible.
   * Intuit focuses on delivering APIs as its primary end product.
 This allows them to move away from end-to-end delivery of applications.

+* **Cloud-Based Scalable Infrastructure**
+  * Cloud enables new opportunities for IT.
+The ability to fully automate and support infrastrcutre as code and mininize capital expedintures through operational is huge.
+Pay for what you need, when you need it for as long as you need it.
+Historically, traditional data centers require a lot of expenditure before the infrasatructure is even used, long lead times to acquire the infrastrcture and lots of inneficiencies.
+When the project shutsdown or fails, you still have this huge expense.
+Failure is expensive in on-prem solutions.

 ## Future Action Items:

+These are action items from the article.
+I need to do some research to determine which ones I want to follow-up on and then priorities them.

 - [ ] Allocate IT investment by capability-based product lines. | *Brocade’s Strategic Pillar Investment Targets (CEB CIO)*
 - [ ] Align delivery resources to product lines. | *Autodesk’s Changing the Applications Delivery and Support Model (CEB Applications)*
 - [ ] Design an empowered product-line manager role. | *Service Manager Responsibilities and Skills (CEB CIO)*